suhail100506/Movie_Bot-_Java/README.md

 Movie_Bot_Java

 Design and develop a movie recommendation system in Python that allows users to discover movies based on their preferences such as genre, language, actor, or ratings.
 The system should analyze user inputs using recommendation algorithms (content-based, collaborative, or hybrid filtering) and suggest personalized movies.
-Importantly, it must provide only legal streaming or download links from authorized platforms like YouTube official channels, Internet Archive, Tubi, or legitimate OTT services.
+Importantly, it must provide only legal streaming or download links from authorized platforms using APIs.

 Functional Requirements
 1. User Interaction
-        ->Allow users to input preferences or search queries.
+        ->Allow users to enter movie title, language, and release year.
         ->Support user registration and login to personalize recommendations.

 2. Data Management